-The holidays take place this year in St Johann, south of Salzburg, Füssen in the Bavarian Alps, Monschau in the North Eiffel and Boppard on the Middle Rhine as well as four centres in England: Berwick-on-Tweed, Callender, the Welsh Mrches and the Forest of Dean.
-Each holiday lasts 6 days, 7 nights B&B and evening meal and consists of an 8-13 mile walk on 5 of the days.
+The holidays take place in 2019 in Weißensee, Nordschwarzwald, Bayerischer Wald and Bad Schandau as well as four centres in the UK: Forest of Dean, Wales, Berwick-on-Tweed and Western Lakes.
+Each holiday lasts 6 days, 7 nights B&B and evening meal and consists of an 10-13 mile walk on 5 of the days.

-I have more details about 2017 programme and a brochure.
+I have more details about the 2019 programme and a brochure.
 (Greg)

 34 West End Rise